Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 #### <!-- md:feature CSGet -->

 [CSGet](../advanced/csget/index.md) is a Perl-based script which runs as a system cron job.
-Its primary role is to communicate with the official CSF update servers and determine whether a new CSF version is available.
+Its primary role is to communicate with the official CSF update servers and determine whether a new version of CSF is available.

 This component is used as an extension for the [CSF Web Interface](../install/webui.md).